Smoky Slow Cooker Mexican Black Beans

 • NOTE: Beans will be slightly watery due to them needing to be submerged in liquid to cook properly.
 Simply use a slotted spoon when serving.

-Keyword Beans, Legumes, Slow Cooker, Spicy, Vegan, Vegetarian
+Keyword Beans, Chipotle, Legumes, Slow Cooker, Spicy, Vegan, Vegetarian

 Tried this recipe?Let us know how it was!